 Pania is one of the co-founders of SOUL, a collective of Māori and non-Māori activists who are fighting for the return of the 1000-year-old historical site Ihumātao to the rightful guardians of the land.
 This short documentary follows Pania’s personal journey, highlighting what it takes to lead a protest group, with the pressures and sacrifices made in order to fight for what she believes is right.

-A skater girl with no formal education claims her place as one of the top aerial photographers in the world.
+A New Zealand skater girl with no formal education claims her place as one of the top aerial photographers in the world.